chindris/silverback-template/README.md

 ## Working with apps and packages

-Navigate to an app or package folder and run `pnpm dev`.
-This will use Turborepo to run required tasks.
+Navigate to an app or package folder and run `pnpm turbo:dev`.
+Turborepo will make sure to run all required tasks and cache as much as it can.

+### Turborepo setup

+We try to follow common rules in all apps and packages.

+Usually, the following scripts can be found in `package.json`:

+- `prep`: Prepare everything related to code.
+For example, compile code, generate types, download additional dependencies, etc.
+- `build`: Build the app or package.
+For example, setup Drupal, build Gatsby, build Storybook, etc.

+If there is a `turbo:` prefixed script, it will run the non prefixed script and additionally

+- Run all required scripts in this or other packages
+- Cache the results if possible

+For example, running `pnpm turbo:dev` in `apps/website` will prepare all dependencies, setup and start Drupal, start Publisher and open the Publisher's status URL in the browser.

 ### Drupal

-Please note that the Drupal database can be reset on
+Considering the above, please note that the Drupal database can be reset on

+- re-running `pnpm turbo:dev` in `apps/cms`
-- running some scripts in `apps/website`
+- running some `turbo:` prefixed scripts in `apps/website`
-- re-running `pnpm dev` in `apps/cms`

-If you have some unsaved work in the Drupal database, don't run `pnpm dev` but use `pnpm start` instead.
+If you have some unsaved work in the Drupal database, don't start Drupal with `pnpm turbo:dev` but use `pnpm dev` instead.

 ## Environment overrides